Virginia recognizes that every parent has an obligation to support their child. Under the law, this may take the form of child support payments.

 In Virginia, parents are legally obligated to support their children, regardless of their circumstances.

+By dividing the payments this way, the hope is that the financial expense of raising a child is shared fairly between parents, even if one is primarily responsible for caring for a child.
 Essentially, the purpose of these laws is to help the child grow up in an economic situation similar to what they’d have if their parents were still together.

-Can I File for Child Support?
+Can I file for child support?

 As a parent or guardian, you may apply for child support in either of the following situations: